Temporal Berry Phase and the Emergence of Bose-Glass-Analog Phase in a Clean U(1) Superfluid

-The RG equation in the large RG scale $b$ drives the coupling constants into a weak coupling region for the ordered phase, an intermediate region for the quasi-disordered phase, or a strong coupling region for the disordered phase [Fig.~\ref{Fig:4}].
-The weak-coupling region is characterized by the vanishing screening effect, where $t_{+}$ diverges negatively as $t_{+}\sim A_{+} b\ln b$ $(A_+<0)$, $e^2$ and $\nu$ diverge as $e^2\sim b$ and $\nu \sim b^2$, and the space-time anisotropy $\gamma_{\tau}$ converges to a finite positive value less than 1 [Fig.~\ref{Fig:4}].
-The strong coupling region is characterized by the divergent screening effect, where $t_{+}$ diverges positively as $t_{+} \sim A_{+} b$ $(A_+>0)$, $e^2$ and $\nu$ vanish as $e^2 \sim b^{\frac{3}{2}} \exp [-\frac{\pi}{2}A_+ b]$ and $\nu \sim b^{2} \exp [-\frac{\pi}{2} A_+ b]$, and $\gamma_{\tau}$ converges to zero as $\gamma^{-1}_{\tau}\sim A_{-} b \sim t_{-}$ $(A_{-}>0)$ [Fig.~\ref{Fig:4}].
-Importantly, a transformation of initial parameters between these two regions necessitates passage through the intermediate region, where $\gamma_{\tau}$ goes to zero at a {\it finite} RG scale $b$ with positive $t_{\tau}$ and finite $e^2$ [Fig. \ref{Fig:4}].
-The intermediate region arises universally because of a negative value of $Z_{2,t}$ at $\nu \ne 0$ region [Fig.~\ref{Fig:3}].
-Upon any transition from the weak-coupling to the strong-coupling regions, the Berry phase parameter $\nu$ in Eq.~(\ref{5}) begins to decrease from the large value, only after $t_{+}$ goes to large positive values.
-Thus, by the time $\nu$ enters a gorge of the negative value $Z_{2,t}$ [Fig.~\ref{Fig:3}], $t_{+}$ has already grown significantly large and positive.
-Then, from the first term on the right hand side of Eq.~(\ref{6}), the large negative $Z_{2,t}$ always reduces $\gamma_{\tau}$ to zero at a finite RG scale $b$, where $t_{\tau}>t_+/2>0$ and $e^2$ is finite.
+The equations are solved numerically for a set of initial coupling constants.
+Their renormalized values in the large-$b$ limit determine the RG phase diagram.
+The diagram features three distinct regimes: a weak-coupling region where the fugacity vanishes while $e^2$, $\nu$ diverge and $\gamma_{\tau}$ remains constant in the large-$b$ limit; an intermediate-coupling regime where $\gamma_{\tau}$ vanishes at {\it finite} RG scale $b$ with positive $t_{\tau}$; and a strong-coupling region where the fugacity diverges while $e^2$ and $\nu$ vanish in the large-$b$ limit.
+Importantly, a transformation of initial couplings from weak to strong coupling regions necessitates passage through the intermediate coupling region, where $\gamma_{\tau}$ goes to zero at a finite $b$.
+Such intermediate region arises because of a `gorge' of a negative value of $Z_{2,t}$ at a finite $\nu$ region [Fig.~\ref{Fig:2}].
+Namely, upon any transition from the weak-coupling to the strong-coupling regions, the decrease of the Berry phase parameter $\nu$ is driven by a large positive $Z_1$ in Eq.~(\ref{eq10}).
+Thus, by the time $\nu$ enters the gorge of the negative value $Z_{2,t}$ [Fig.~\ref{Fig:2}], $Z_{1}$ has already grown significantly large, and the large negative $Z_{2,t}=\partial_{\nu}Z_{1}$ reduces $\gamma_{\tau}$ to zero at a finite RG scale $b$ in Eq.~(\ref{eq10}).
+Since the large value of $Z_1$ comes from large positive $t_{+}=t_{\tau}+t_{\bm r}$, $t_{\tau}$ is inevitably positive when $\gamma_{\tau}\rightarrow 0+$ at the finite $b$: $t_{\tau}>t_+/2>0$.

-The onset of $\gamma_{\tau}=0+$ with positive $t_{\tau}$ and finite $e^2$ indicates that the system in the intermediate region undergoes an instability to the quasi-disordered phase with persistent temporal correlation and short-ranged spatial correlation.
-Namely, the anisotropic Coulomb energy with $\gamma_{\tau}\rightarrow 0+$ and finite $e^2$ polarizes all the vortex loop elements along $\tau$, where only the temporal component ${\sf a}_{\tau}(\tau,{\bm r})$ of the gauge field couples with the vortex lines.
-Thus, the (2+1) dim. partition function reduces to the classical partition function for the 2D isotropic Coulomb gas;